tamari92/kf2-tournament/guidelines.md

 ```

 #### 3.3.1 - Map Bans
 For the **Playoffs** phase of the tournament, a smaller sub pool of maps (taken from the larger pool in [3.3](#33---map-pool)) will be assigned to each round.
-At the beginning of each round, team captains take turns **banning** maps from the sub pool that they do not wish to play until a final choice is determined.
+At the beginning of each round, team mentors take turns **banning** maps from the sub pool that they do not wish to play until a final choice is determined.
 The bans are overseen by either one of the **Tournament Directors** or an **Assistant Director** to establish legitimacy.

-At the beginning of each round, the Captains of teams participating in a given matchup will be contacted via a private Discord Thread (that only the involved teams can see) where they will be required to cast their bans.
+At the beginning of each round, the Mentors of teams participating in a given matchup will be contacted via a private Discord Thread (that only the involved teams can see) where they will be required to cast their bans.
 Both the order that bans are made and the number of maps to ban depends on the round in question (see below).

 - There is a grace period of **8 hours** between bans cast.
 Once the first team (determined by the rules below) makes their ban, the other must make their choice within that timeframe to avoid penalties.
 - There is an initial deadline of **24 hours** for the first team (determined by the rules below) to make their ban after the initial call.